-While our PEM-GH fellows will meet required PEM rotations at our US based institution, they will also have additional clinical exposure at our partner sites.
 Our program recommends a range of international experiences during fellowship, including fieldwork on the ground.
 Through this work, fellows will gain experience in clinical care in low-resource settings, partnering with local collaborators, and navigating the sometimes complicated intricacies of working in global health.
 We prioritize bi-directional, reciprocal relationships with our local partners that focus on their needs.
-Our faculty here at the University of Utah have mature partnerships with multiple institutions both abroad in Africa and Asia, and locally in Southern Utah, New Mexico, and Arizona.
+Our faculty here at the University of Utah have mature partnerships with multiple institutions both abroad in Africa and Asia, and locally with Indian Health Services in Chinle, Arizona.
 During their time abroad, fellows will receive on-site supervision from local experts and have regular contact with their US faculty advisor.
-We will develop a template that fellows will complete at the end of each global experience in order to document their field experience.
-By the end of their PEM-GH fellowship, they will have a portfolio that describes their cumulative fieldwork.

 Three potential locations where fellows could complete fieldwork are below: